rafaeleliasrb/nestedLogic/README.md

 As we can see, some classes were created.
 For example, the LibraryDate class groups the year, month, and day variables.
 The BookRental class groups the expected and returned dates.
 </p>
 <p align="justify">
-But where are the nested Ifs?
+But where are the nested Ifs?<br/>
 For this, the Fine interface was created that only has a method called calcule.
 </p>